 We will be happy to refer you to a few of our clients to hear what they have to say about us in this regard.

 As we are purchasing your RTR in exchange for our funding, the RTR acts as our assurance in case you default.
 For this reason, we need to make sure this RTR is not in default.
 We do this by connecting to your ACH Provider and reviewing the collection history of each merchant you wish to sell us.
 We also continue monitoring your RTR after we fund.
-If we notice a merchant has stopped paying after a while, we will disqualify them, thus reducing the amount of your eligible RTR, and raising your Collection Ratio.
+If we notice a merchant has stopped paying after a while, we will disqualify them, thus reducing the amount of your eligible RTR, and raising your Banana Funding Ratio.

 We require an API connection to your ACH Provider as our system will be monitoring the ACH transactions automatically.
 This connection can be read-only – we never touch any of the transactions you set up.
 You will need to request a read-only API key for us from your ACH Provider’s support.